Cesarean Section

 Is a Cesarean section a major surgery?

-Can I have a vaginal birth after a Cesarean section?
+Can a woman have a vaginal birth after a Cesarean section (VBAC)?

-What are the risks of a Cesarean section?
+What are common risks associated with a Cesarean section?

-How long does it usually take to recover from a Cesarean section?
+How long does recovery typically take after a Cesarean section?

 If you have any feedback, please get in touch.